Most of us associate world tours with rock stars.

 So it shouldn’t be surprising that there might be a World Tour celebrating a chef who has had an extraordinary influence not just on his own national cuisine but also internationally, which continues even beyond his death.

-The Gualtiero Marchesi & La Cucina Italiana World Tour (2018-2019) recognizes the contributions of a legendary northern Italian chef who is credited with introducing modern cuisine in Italy and raising the bar of Italian cuisine abroad.
+The Gualtiero Marchesi & La Cucina Italiana World Tour (2018-2019) recognized the contributions of a legendary northern Italian chef who has been credited with introducing modern cuisine in Italy and raising the bar of Italian cuisine abroad.

-The tour began in Chicago on November 12th, 2018 and arrived at the Italian Cultural Institute in New York on November 16th.
-Before the tour winds up in Milan in March 2019, where Marchesi was born and first became interested in gastronomy, it will make stops in Hong Kong, Beijing, Tokyo, Paris, London, Berlin and Moscow.
+The tour began in Chicago on November 2018 before arriving at the Italian Cultural Institute in New York.
+The tour wrapped up in Milan during March 2019, the city where Marchesi was born and first became interested in gastronomy.
+There were also stops in Hong Kong, Beijing, Tokyo, Paris, London, Berlin and Moscow.

-At each stop along the tour, there is also a presentation by one of the great chef’s disciples.
+Each stop along the tour included a presentation by one of the great chef’s disciples.
 In New York, we heard from Pietro Leemann, a Swiss-born chef who owns the restaurant, Joia (a highly acclaimed vegetarian restaurant in Milan and the first vegetarian restaurant in Europe to garner a Michelin star).

 Call him Maestro

-Gualtiero Marchesi died earlier this year at the age of 87.
-His obituary in the New York Times notes that he was the first Italian chef to earn three Michelin stars (in a system that was always said to be partial to French cuisine) and is known as the father of modern Italian cuisine.
+Gualtiero Marchesi died of cardiac arrest in 2018 at the age of 87.
+His obituary in the New York Times notes that he was the first Italian chef to earn three Michelin stars (in a system that was always said to be partial to French cuisine) and referred to him as the father of modern Italian cuisine.

 No stranger to controversy, Chef Marchesi also made headlines worldwide when he repudiated the Michelin rating system and also when he created two special types of hamburgers and a dessert for the McDonald’s restaurants in Italy.